rodriguez-salarichs/PockDrug_descriptors/README.md

 # PockDrug_descriptors_calculations
 This script calculates the PockDrug descriptors of a protein pocket.
-Also. it creates the file to solve the druggabillity of a portein pocket using PockDrug.R.
+Also, it creates the matrix file used by PockDrug.R to solve the druggability of a portein pocket.

 Ref: Borrel, A., Regad, L., Xhaard, H., Petitjean, M., & Camproux, A. C. (2015).
 PockDrug: a model for predicting pocket druggability that overcomes pocket estimation uncertainties.
 Journal of chemical information and modeling, 55(4), 882-895.